2010 Winter Paralympics closing ceremony

 The Closing Ceremony of the 2010 Winter Paralympics took place on March 21, 2010, beginning at 7:30 pm PDT (02:30 UTC, March 22, 2010) at the outdoor Whistler Medals Plaza in Whistler, British Columbia, Canada.

 Program

 National anthem

 The Canadian national anthem O Canada was sung in English and French by Ali Milner.
 125 skiers skied down Whistler Mountain while she sang.

 Sequence of events

 President of VANOC, CEO of Vancouver 2010 Paralympic Winter Games John Furlong delivers his concluding speech, thanking everyone.

 Winnipeg-born singer Chantal Kreviazuk performs 'Today's A Greatest Day' in honour of the athletes.

 The newly elected members of the IPC Athletes Council during the 2010 Winter Paralympics are introduced: Katarzyna Rogowiec of Poland and Eskil Hagen of Norway.

-Canadian Inuit throat-singer Tania Tagaq performs as Paralympian Kelly Smith is tossed in the air on a traditional Inuit blanket.
+Canadian Inuk throat-singer Tania Tagaq performs as Paralympian Kelly Smith is tossed in the air on a traditional Inuit blanket.

 President of International Paralympic Committee Sir Philip Craven awards the 2010 Whang Youn Dai Achievement Award to two Paralympic Athletes: